Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 *** Make sure you add symlinks to the binaries in `/usr/lib/dart/bin` or add the directory to your `PATH` variable for Ubuntu's PPA.
 The package is not doing that for you, and you might get stuck executing commands like `pub get` to fetch a project's dependencies. ***

 ## Downloading and installing Dartium
-For Windows and Mac, Dartium can be in installed via the package manager (see instructions).
+For Windows and Mac, Dartium can be installed via the package manager (see instructions).
 As far as I know, on Linux, Dartium isn't shipped with any package.
 So you have to maintain it.

 _Note: Dartium builds expire after 1 year.
 So when that happens, just redownload it._